Straggler Mitigation in Distributed Matrix Multiplication: Fundamental Limits and Optimal Coding: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we studied the coded distributed matrix multiplication problem and proposed the entangled polynomial code, which allows optimal straggler mitigation and orderwise improves upon the prior arts.
+In this paper, we studied the coded distributed matrix multiplication problem and proposed entangled polynomial codes, which allows optimal straggler mitigation and orderwise improves upon the prior arts.
 Based on our proposed coding idea, we proved a fundamental connection between the optimum linear recovery threshold and the bilinear complexity, which characterizes the optimum linear recovery threshold within a factor of $2$ for all possible parameter values.
 The techniques developed in this paper can be directly applied to many other problems, including coded convolution and fault-tolerant computing, providing matching characterizations.
+By directly extending entangled polynomial codes to secure \cite{chang2018capacity, 8382305, DBLP:journals/corr/abs-1810-13006, DBLP:journals/corr/abs-1812-09962, 8613446, DBLP:journals/corr/abs-1901-07705, kim2019private, 8675905 ,chang2019upload, 8761275, nodehi2019secure, jia2019capacity, kakar2019uplinkdownlink, aliasgari2019private, d2019degree}, private \cite{kim2019private,chang2019upload, aliasgari2019private, 8832193}, and batch \cite{jia2019capacity, jia2019cross, jia2019generalized} distributed matrix multiplication, we can also unboundedly improve all other block-partitioning based schemes \cite{DBLP:journals/corr/abs-1901-07705, aliasgari2019private, 8613446, jia2019cross, jia2019generalized}, achieving subcubic recovery threshold while enabling flexible resource tradeoffs.\footnote{For details, see \cite{yu2020entangled}.} Entangled polynomial codes has also inspired recent development of coded computing schemes for general polynomial computations \cite{pmlr-v89-yu19b}, secure/private computing \cite{so2019codedprivateml}, and secure sharding in blockchain systems \cite{li2018polyshard}.

 One interesting follow-up direction is to find better characterization of the optimum linear recovery threshold.
 Although this problem is completely solved for cases including $m=1$, $n=1$, or $p=1$, there is room for improvement in general cases.
 Another interesting question is whether there exist non-linear coding strategies that strictly out-perform linear codes, especially for the important case where the input matrices are large ($s,r,t \gg p,m,n$), while allowing for efficient decoding algorithms with almost linear complexity.
 Finally, the main focus of this paper is to provide optimal algorithmic solutions for matrix multiplication on general fields.
 Although, when the base field is infinite, one can instead embed the computation into finite fields to avoid practical issues such as numerical error and computation overheads (see discussions in \cite{NIPS2017_7027, 8849245}).
 It is an interesting following direction to find new quantization and computation schemes to study optimal tradeoffs between these measures.